zuzak/captchaquiz/README.md

 Configuration
 -------------
-The program is designed to be semi-configurable.
-To configure this program, edit config.pl.
-If a variable is deleted from config.pl, the default will be used.
+The program is designed to be semi-configurable by changing variables near the start of areyouhuman.pl.

 ### Questions
 One can edit the number of questions a user is prompted by editing the `$numquestions`